 - Blade adjusted if not using AutoBlade

-- Blade loaded
+- Blade loaded and locked

 - Cut settings tested and double checked